Yoko Ono PAINTING TO SHAKE HANDS

-As a pioneer of conceptual art, Yoko Ono has been creating unique and progressive works since the 1960s, which challenge how we think about art and the world.
+As a pioneer of conceptual art, Yoko Ono has been creating unique and progressive works since the 1960s which challenge how we think about art and the world.
 Her practice explores the mediums of performance, film, music and writing, making her simultaneously an artist, poet, musician and peace activist.

 The work references a specific instruction from her book Grapefruit, published in 1964, where the artist produced a series of ‘event scores’, which an individual might or might not enact.

-The instruction is as follows:
+The instruction reads as follows:

 'PAINTING TO SHAKE HANDS